JoeWoodworker

 A3: Is a venturi system better than an electric pump system?

-Both systems work nearly identically but there are some details that might swing your vote in one direction or another.
-Click here for more help.
+Both systems work almost identically but there are some details that might swing your vote in one direction or another.
+The venturi systems are easier to build, cost less, and have less moving parts.
+Additionally, you'll find the a 3 CFM venturi can draw a full vacuum somewhat faster than a 3 CFM electric vacuum pump.
+Click here for more information.

 (Back to top)